containers/podman/docs/tutorials/podman_tutorial.md

             "IPAddress": "",
 ```

 Note: The -l is a convenience argument for **latest container**.
-You can also use the container's ID instead
+When using the remote Podman client you have to use the container's ID instead
 of -l.

 ### Testing the httpd server
 As we do not have the IP address of the container, we can test the network communication between the host